Filed Date: July 24, 2025

 Clearinghouse coding complete

-On his first day of his second term, President Trump signed Executive Order 14159, titled “Protecting the American People Against Invasion,” directing the Secretary of the U.S. Department of Homeland Security (DHS) to ensure that all previously unregistered noncitizens comply with the Alien Registration Act of 1940, also known as the Smith Act.
-The Act was used in the 1940s to compel millions of noncitizens to register and contributed to the internment of Japanese Americans during World War II.
-The Registration Provision of the Act has not been widely enforced since that time.
-This case challenges DHS’s failure to respond to Freedom of Information Act requests related to the order’s revival of the Alien Registration Act.
+This case challenges DHS’s failure to respond to Freedom of Information Act requests related to the Executive Order’s revival of the Alien Registration Act.
+On his first day of his second term, President Trump signed Executive Order 14159, titled “Protecting the American People Against Invasion,” directing the Secretary of the U.S. Department of Homeland Security (DHS) to ensure that all previously unregistered non-citizens comply with the Alien Registration Act of 1940, also known as the Smith Act.
+The Act was used in the 1940s to compel millions of non-citizens to register and contributed to the internment of Japanese Americans during World War II, but has not been widely enforced since that time.

-Represented by in-house counsel, American Oversight sought an order compelling the defendants to conduct adequate searches for responsive records, produce all non-exempt records, and provide indexes justifying any withholdings.
+Represented by in-house counsel, American Oversight sought declaratory and injunctive relief compelling the defendants to conduct adequate searches for responsive records, produce all non-exempt records, and provide indexes justifying any withholdings.
+They also sought declaratory relief.

 The case is ongoing.